JakeWharton/pingdom-java/README.md

 pingdom-java
 ============

-A Java wrapper around the Pingdom RESTful API and a simple DSL for easy interaction.
+A Java wrapper around the [Pingdom RESTful API][1] and a simple DSL for easy interaction.

 Remote services are grouped into local service objects which can be centrally